BasicNeeds

-BasicNeeds is a global mental health organization, working to improve the lives of people living with mental illness and or epilepsy.
+BasicNeeds is a global mental health organization working to improve the lives of people living with mental illness or epilepsy.
 In July 2017, It was merged into the Christian disability charity CBM UK.

 BasicNeeds organization has helped people recover from mental illness and sustain good mental health by community support and free treatment, most especially to those living in resource-poor environments.
-The organization is goal is to help people in low and middle income countries.

 Background

 BasicNeeds was established in 2000 by Chris Underhill MBE.
 It was set up because of the factors which the WHO report highlighted, and through its programs attempts to ensure that mental health is given due attention.

 BasicNeeds was a response to the lack of real mental health care in lower and middle income countries.
 Since its foundation, BasicNeeds has helped over 657,000 people with mental illness or epilepsy as well as their families and carers in India, Sri Lanka, Ghana, Tanzania, Kenya, Uganda, Laos, Vietnam, Nepal, China, Pakistan and South Sudan.